 compare -metric AE $CURDIR/$TARGET/$file1 $CURDIR/$TARGET/$file2 $CURDIR/$TARGET/$file

-However, this tool requires that the images must have the same dimensions.
+However, this tool requires the images to have the same dimensions.
 If your component or page was changed, the size will be different.
 You need to resize the images to the dimensions of the larger image.

 $CURDIR/makeSameSizeImages.sh $CURDIR/$SOURCE1/$file $CURDIR/$SOURCE2/$file $CURDIR/$TARGET/$file1 $CURDIR/$TARGET/$file2